PJD Photo Story Competition

 - A Multi-Media Photo Story may include music and/or narration and any number of images, but may not be longer than five (5) minutes.
 The maker's name must not appear within, but should be labeled on the submitted disc.
 (All music must be royalty free.
 Log in and see Royalty Free Music in Members Only area for suggested sources.
 Essays that do not follow the music guidelines found on this page are not eligible for this contest. ) It is judged primarily for story line as well as presentation, enhanced by layout, the size and prominence of key images, the juxtaposition of close-ups and long shots and of verticals and horizontals, the use of space, and the overall composition.

 - A Photo Book shows a series of images, with text interspersed.
 Maximum of 25 pages.
 It is judged on the story line and overall impact of the total presentation.

 - The name and contact information of the entrant must be submitted with the entry but may not appear on the judged part of the entry.
 Entries must be mailed in time to reach the director before the deadline of Sept 1, 2018.

 - Each entrant may enter up to two (2) stories in each of the four (4) sections.
 No photo story may be entered that has won an award in a previous PJ Photo Story Competition.
 A photo story may not be entered more than twice in the same format.
 A specific essay or travelette may be submitted to only one PSA division each year.
 The same essay or travelette may be submitted to another division's essay competition in another year.

-- A gold medal is presented to the best Photo Story and a silver medal is awarded in each section, one for the runner-up in the section from which the gold came and the other sliver medal for the best entry in the other section.
+- A gold medal is presented to the best Photo Story and a silver medal is awarded in each section, one for the runner-up in the section from which the gold came and silver medals for the best entry in each of the other sections.
 HM ribbons are presented based on the number of entries and the discretion of the judges.

 - All Award winning stories will receive four acceptance credits and two title credits for stars 1-5, including Honorable Mentions in Photojournalism.